Posts

 Image

+Last Updated: February 2026 Fresh formatting + cleaner story flow for easier reading and better skimming.
+The “photo” that launched a classroom legend.
 After surviving one of the wettest, coldest, most miserable 100-mile rides of my life at the Ride for the Roses, I returned to my job as a 6th-grade geography teacher — tired, sore, and a little proud.
 Naturally, the students were curious.
 “How’d you do?” one asked.
-Without missing a beat, I said, “I beat Lance Armstrong.”
+Without missing a beat, I said: “I beat Lance Armstrong.”
 That’s when a spunky girl in the back — the kind every teacher remembers — shot back: “Prove it.”
 Now, keep in mind, this was the early 2000s.
 You couldn’t just whip up an AI photo or use Photoshop on your phone.
 But I had an idea.
-A friend of mine had taken a picture of Armstrong early in the ride.
+Here’s what I did: A friend of mine had taken a picture of Armstrong early in the ride.
 I also had a photo of myself crossing the finish line.
-So I got to work.
-I merged the two images, aligning them just right so that it looked like I was beating Lance Armstrong by about a foot.
-I had the picture printed and framed.
-Then I hung it in my classroom — right next to the map of Europe I used for teaching about the Tour de France.
-Most of the kids could tell i...
+So I got to work and merged the two images,...

 The Day I Rode with Robin Williams (Sort Of)